VarunS2002/Ionic-Tic-Tac-Toe/README.md

 ## Features:

--2 modes namely Player vs Computer (PvC) and Player vs Player (PvP)
+-2 modes namely Single Player (1P) and Multi Player (2P)

--Default mode is Player vs Computer
+-Default mode is Single Player

 -Button to change the mode

+-Label showing current mode

--In PvC mode, user always inputs X and the computer inputs O
+-In 1P mode, user always inputs X and the computer inputs O

 -Start Button to let Computer start first

 -Uses Minimax algorithm with Alpha Beta Pruning for an unbeatable Computer

--In PvP mode, input X and O alternatively by clicking on the buttons in the grid
+-In 2P mode, input X and O alternatively by clicking on the buttons in the grid

 -First to start is X

+-Label showing which is the next player in 2P mode

 -Alert Box shows you who won or if it's a draw

--Button and Pull to refresh to Restart Game
+-Button to Restart Game

--Material Design
+-Labels showing scores of X, O and Draws

+-Pull to Refresh or Change Mode to reset scores and restart game

 -Dark theme and Light theme with toggle

 -Default theme on first run is Dark

+-Material Design

 -Animated Splash Screen